What is email outreach?

 Start with target accounts.
 Use firmographics like company size, industry, and revenue to filter for companies that look like your best customers.
 Add technographics to identify accounts using specific tools or platforms that signal fit.
 Geography matters too if you sell regionally or need to comply with data regulations.

 Layer in buying signals next.
-Intent data shows which accounts are researching topics related to your solution.
+Intent data shows which accounts are researching topics related to your solution, and in GTM Workspace, those signals surface directly to reps so you can prioritize the accounts most likely to respond rather than working your territory alphabetically.
 Trigger events like funding announcements, leadership changes, or new job postings indicate companies entering a buying cycle.
 These signals help you prioritize accounts most likely to respond.

 Finally, identify the right contacts within those accounts.
 Titles and roles tell you who has decision-making authority, but the buying committee often includes multiple people.
 You need to reach the person who feels the pain you solve, not just the executive who signs contracts.